 Choose 40 credits of upper-division undergraduate level elective coursework from other fields or disciplines including business, psychology, communications, information systems, and general education.
+Elective courses are offered in multiple formats including the performance-based model.
 Contact an admissions advisor for the current list of available courses.

 Lower-division requirements may be met through coursework that you have completed at Shoreline

 Community College, or at other community/technical colleges or universities that you have studied at